 Graduate assistants are entitled to a discount at the University Bookstore.
-In addition, they may be eligible for one of the two Graduate Assistant/Fellow Health Insurance Awards.
+In addition, they may be eligible for the Graduate Assistant/Fellow Health Insurance Awards.
 Graduate assistants must be registered for 12 graduate credit hours or more at UC exclusive of audit credits for each semester they receive the assistantship.
 University assistantships will be canceled if the awardee does not meet his/her enrollment obligation.
-The exception to this rule is summer semester.
+The exception to this rule is the summer semester.